curran/d3-rosetta/README.md

 - **`state`**: An object representing the current state of the application, initially empty
 - **`setState`**: A function that updates the state using immutable update patterns

 Whenever `setState` is invoked, `main` re-executes with the new state, ensuring that the rendering logic is both dynamic and responsive.
+This pattern is implemented in the [VizHub](https://vizhub.com/) runtime environment and can be invoked from different frameworks as needed.

 ### Example Usage in Vanilla JS

-Here’s how you can implement the state management infrastructure in vanilla JavaScript:
+Here's how you can implement the state management infrastructure for unidirectional data flow in vanilla JavaScript:

 ```js
 import { main } from './viz/index.js';
 let state = {};
 const container = document.querySelector('.viz-container');